 (a) The Disclosure Dissemination Agent shall have only such duties as are specifically set forth in this Disclosure Agreement.
-The Disclosure Dissemination Agent's obligation to deliver the information at the times and with the contents described herein shall be limited to the extent the County has provided such information Agent shall have no duty with respect to the content of any disclosures or notice made pursuant to the terms hereof.
+The Disclosure Dissemination Agent's obligation to deliver the information at the times and with the contents described herein shall be limited to the extent the County has provided such information to the Disclosure Dissemination Agent as required by this Disclosure Agreement.
+The Disclosure Dissemination Agent shall have no duty with respect to the content of any disclosures or notice made pursuant to the terms hereof.
 The Disclosure Dissemination Agent shall have no duty or obligation to review or verify any Information or any other information, disclosures or notices provided to it by the County and shall not be deemed to be acting in any fiduciary capacity for the County, the Holders of the Bonds or any other party.
-The Disclosure Dissemination Agent shall have no duty to determine the materiality thereof.
+The Disclosure Dissemination Agent shall have no responsibility for the County's failure to report to the Disclosure Dissemination Agent a Notice Event or a duty to determine the materiality thereof.
 The Disclosure Dissemination Agent shall have no duty to determine, or liability for failing to determine, whether the County has complied with this Disclosure Agreement.
 The Disclosure Dissemination Agent may conclusively rely upon Certifications of the County at all times.